igneous-labs/S/docs/s-controller-program/instructions.md

 - Verify pool is not rebalancing and not disabled
 - Verify input not disabled for src_lst
-- Self CPI SyncSolValue for src_lst
+- SyncSolValue for src_lst
-- Self CPI SyncSolValue for dst_lst
+- SyncSolValue for dst_lst
 - in_sol_value = LstToSol(amount)
 - out_sol_value = PriceExactIn(amount, in_sol_value)
 - fee_amount_sol_value = in_sol_value - out_sol_value